We provide a listening ear and sympathetic pastoral care with information and advice as well as provision of food, clothing and basic necessities.

 What we do to help

-We provide breakfast Monday-Friday and dinner 3 days a week to anyone in need 52 weeks a year.
+We provide breakfast and lunch seven days a week to anyone in need 52 weeks a year.

 We provide support, hope & motivation through our range of activities that are designed to help those in need.